oVirt/ovirt-site/source/download/beta.md

 oVirt 4.4.0 Beta is intended for testing only use and is available for the following platforms:

 Engine:
-- Red Hat Enterprise Linux 8.1 or later
+- Red Hat Enterprise Linux 8.1
-- CentOS Linux 8.1 or later
+- CentOS Linux 8.1

 Hosts:
-- Red Hat Enterprise Linux 8.1 or later
+- Red Hat Enterprise Linux 8.1
-- CentOS Linux 8.1 or later
+- CentOS Linux 8.1
 - oVirt Node (based on CentOS Linux 8.1)

 See the [Release Notes for oVirt 4.4.0](/release/4.4.0/).